How to determine which marketing tactics are generating the highest-quality leads

 by

-Successful marketing is all about knowing which activities drive specific types of leads and which tactics are creating the most influential touch points along the customer journey.
+Successful marketing is all about knowing which activities drive specific types of leads and which tactics are creating the most influential touchpoints along the customer journey.
 Uncover these insights by testing out your own tactics, gathering customer feedback, and tracking lead attribution to see what’s engaging your target audience.

-Run campaigns with smaller budgets and scale up the top performers
+Run test campaigns and scale top performers

 One way to test out a new marketing channel or tactic for your business is to first run a pilot program to see how well it performs for your audience and how many quality leads it brings in.
-You’ll be able to see initial results and use them to decide whether you want to continue — without wasting valuable resources on an unproven tactic.
+You’ll be able to see initial results and use them to decide whether you want to continue, without wasting valuable resources on an unproven tactic.

-Potential pilot campaigns could be:
+Potential marketing channel pilot campaigns could be:

 Set a small test budget when you’re running a new ad campaign or promoting content for the first time on a new social channel.
 For example, say you’re a local pool company that wants to explore Instagram for the first time.
 Instead of dedicating the maximum budget possible to a brand new channel, start with something smaller, and gauge what kind of performance you’re getting first.